Available Awards and Scholarships

 T. O. Odlaug Award

 Since 1979 Department of Biology faculty have nominated a senior biology student who displays scholarship, strong leadership qualities, service to the department, and participation in undergraduate research.
 The T. O. Odlaug Award was created in honor of Dr. Theron O. Odlaug, a former department head who retired in 1978.
 Dr. Odlaug passed away in January 2000.
-The recipient of this award is given a reference book of their choice and a plaque.
+The recipient of this award is given a reference book of their choice.

 Award for Excellence in Academics and Research